dcunited001/dcunited001.github.io/_posts/2016-06-21-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 ![Category Theory Pullback](/img/posts/2016-06-21-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus/category-theory-pullback.png)

-So, `P` and `Z` are your reader's perceptions of character `A`, `Alice`, before and after some character development.
-Lets say that `Z` is your character after some transformative event that makes your reader think Alice is greedy and shortsighted.
+So, `P` and `Z` are your reader's perceptions of the character `Alice`, before and after some character development.
+Lets say that `Z` is your character after some transformative event that makes your reader think `Alice` is greedy and shortsighted.
 To make the analogy to category theory more clear (this isn't really important) then `P -> X -> Z` and `P -> Y -> Z` represent the transformations of `greedy` and `shortsighted`, in either order.
 Whether or not you apply the functions `greedy` or `shortsighted` first or second doesn't matter, you still reach a place `Z` where the reader perceives both are true about `Alice`.
 But if you just do it this way, it's the equivalent of writing `The character Alice is greedy and shortsighted`.
 Boring, right?
 But that is the goal.
-You need the reader to believe that Alice is these things.
+You need the reader to believe that `Alice` is these things.

 So a pullback is a transformation of `P -> X -> Z` and `P -> Y -> Z` so that you can go from `Q -> X -> Z` or `Q -> Y -> Z`.
-And there is the implied existence of a function `u` that will transform `Q -> P`, but that's not important.
+And there is the implied existence of a function `u` that transforms `Q -> P`.
 What is important is that you have pulled back from the overly simple statement `The character Alice is greedy and shortsighted` and obfuscated that with a situation or event that allows the reader to understand that.
 These pullbacks are also useful for genericizing types of events and situations, so that they could be reapplied to other characters.

 And so, these kind of pullbacks are essential to writing literature in such a way that allows the reader theirself to search for your